j4k0xb/Krunker-Editor-Plus/README.md

 # Krunker Editor+

 ## Features
+- Shows the real hitbox of rotated collidable objects
 - asset/placeholder/group rotation fix (y-axis now sort of works 0-360° in both directions)
 - Custom position/rotation/scale snapping with an accuracy up to 0.001
 - Custom hotkeys for creating and modifying objects (See the *Help* button in the editor)